tulip-control/omega/doc/doc.md

-A symbolic automaton provides a “context” for symbolic computation, in the sense of a [symbol table](https://en.wikipedia.org/wiki/Symbol_table), together with a translator from first-order formulae (user friendly) to BDDs.
+A symbolic automaton provides a “context” for symbolic computation, in the sense of a [symbol table](https://en.wikipedia.org/wiki/Symbol_table), together with a translator from first-order formulas (user friendly) to BDDs.
 This establishes a more direct route between a human and the symbolic representation.

-Use the method `Automaton.build` to generated primed variables, a variable order, initialize `Automaton.bdd`, bitblast the formulae attributes, and populate the convenience attributes (detailed in `symbolic.Automaton.__doc__`).
+Use the method `Automaton.build` to generated primed variables, a variable order, initialize `Automaton.bdd`, bitblast the formulas attributes, and populate the convenience attributes (detailed in `symbolic.Automaton.__doc__`).
 Using the earlier example: